egonelbre/egonelbre.com/content/writing/2022-08-29 production-ready-concurrency.md

 </div>

-You can read [golang.org/x/sync/errgroup documentation](https://pkg.go.dev/golang.org/x/sync/errgroup#Group) for additional information.
+You can read [golang.org/x/sync/errgroup documentation](https://pkg.go.dev/golang.org/x/sync/errgroup#Group) for additional information. _Note, errgroup allows to limit the number of goroutines that can be started concurrently._

 ### Primitive: `sync.Mutex`